Subathra19/Subathra19/README.md

 <br>

 ### My Technical skill set
-> ** Proﬁciency with C and C++ language in Viusal Code Studiov1.57.0 (using GCC compiler).
+> * Proﬁciency with C and C++ language in Viusal Code Studiov1.57.0 (using GCC compiler).\
-> ** Good working proﬁciency in MATLABv2018b, SIMULINKv1.14, OMNETv5.5.1 and LATEX.
+> * Good working proﬁciency in MATLABv2018b, SIMULINKv1.14, OMNETv5.5.1 and LATEX.\
-> ** Strong knowledge of 4G/5G wireless technologies
+> * Strong knowledge of 4G/5G wireless technologies.\
-> ** Strong understanding of IP addressing,standard routing protocols and port security.
+> * Strong understanding of IP addressing,standard routing protocols and port security.\
-> ** Knowledge of data structures and algorithms.
+> * Knowledge of data structures and algorithms.\
-> ** Good understandingo ftools such as: ns-3.27, Cisco Packet Tracerv7.2.2, ArduinoIDEv1.8.2, LabVIEWv2014.
+> * Good understandingo ftools such as: ns-3.27, Cisco Packet Tracerv7.2.2, ArduinoIDEv1.8.2, LabVIEWv2014.

 ### On the Job
 > **Network Analtics Engineer Engineer** @Eishaa Networks, Chennai.